cloudflare/cloudflare-docs/products/rules/src/content/transform/request-header-modification/create-dashboard.md

 # Create an HTTP Request Header Modification Rule in the dashboard

 Create HTTP Request Header Modification Rules in the **Transform Rules** tab under Rules.
-See [Request header modification examples](/transform/request-header-modification/examples) for examples of rule definitions.
+Refer to [Request header modification examples](/transform/request-header-modification/examples) for examples of rule definitions.

-Do the following:

-1. Log in to the Cloudflare dashboard.
+1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/), and select your account and website.

-1. Select the **Websites** tab and choose the site for which you want to create a new HTTP Request Header Modification Rule.

-1. Select **Rules** > **Transform Rules**.
+1. Go to **Rules** > **Transform Rules**.

     ![Transform Rules tab](../../static/transform/overview.png)